About Us

-Rooted in the rich tradition of indigenous storytelling, founders Nate Gaffney and Desmond Simon are driven by a deep respect for heritage and a commitment to honour and amplify indigenous voices.
+Through thought-provoking, emotional, and authentic narratives, we craft documentaries, captivating commercials, and video narratives with dedication and passion.
+The tradition of indigenous storytelling is in our blood, founders Nate Gaffney and we’re driven by a deep respect for heritage and a commitment to honouring and amplifying indigenous voices.

 NATE GAFFNEY